francijpg/rn-restaurant-app/README.md

 # Restaurant Application
 In this mobile application developed with React Native, we can order different types and quantities of dishes from a restaurant, and we are notified when the order is ready to receive it.

+[Here](https://github.com/francijpg/restaurant-client) you can check the web application to manage the orders and dishes.

 ## Demo
 ![DEMO](https://github.com/francijpg/rn-restaurant-app/blob/main/src/assets/animations/app-demo.gif)